 Roubaix 28 hours

-The Roubaix 28 hour race has also seen its fair share of Centurions from across the globe compete over the decades in this classic race - which is always a Paris Alsace qualifying race.
+The Roubaix 28 hour race has seen its fair share of Centurions from across the globe compete over the decades in this classic race - which is always a Paris Alsace qualifying race.

 The race now incorporates a 24 hour team relay